 If you are not convinced that chemical plug-in mosquito repellents are worth the try, here are some other options you may want to try to keep your home safe.

-The crushed flowers of lavender produce a fragrance that is quite annoying for mosquitoes.
-In a study done in 2002, hairless mice smothered with lavender oil was not bitten by adult Culex mosquitoes.
+The crushed flowers of lavender produce a fragrance that is quite annoying for mosquitos.
+In a study done in 2002, hairless mice smothered with lavender oil was not bitten by adult Culex mosquitos.
 In addition to that, lavender has antiseptic, analgesic, and anti-fungal properties that are good for your skin.

 According to research, the proper formulation of citronella is what determines its effectiveness, and will work for up to 2 hours.

 Tea Tree Oil